 The KHB 5 can tackle garden furniture and washing down cars, with the lower-power jet proving to be friendly enough to clean without causing any damage.

-Although the small body of the KHB 5 Battery Set makes it easier to store, it’s a relatively heavy device, weighing in at 2.6kg.
+Although the small body of the Karcher KHB 5 Multi Jet makes it easier to store, it’s a relatively heavy device, weighing in at 2.6kg.
 You’ll soon begin to feel its heft if you’re holding the pressure washer one-handed – although two-handed operation, with one hand supporting the nozzle at the front, eases the burden.
 A powered jet washer is a little easier on the arms, since the weight is in the main unit and you have to hold only the hose.

-Why buy the Karcher KHB 5 Battery Set?
+Why buy the Karcher KHB 5 Multi Jet ?

-The small size of the Karcher KHB 5 Battery Set is its main advantage, taking up little room in the shed.
+The small size of the Karcher KHB 5 Multi Jet is its main advantage, taking up little room in the shed.
 On full blast with the rotary nozzle attached, it can tackle most tough stains, cleaning up our patio in no time at all.
 Meanwhile, the multi-nozzle’s range of modes makes it great for rinsing items and cleaning garden furniture.

 Ultimately, the model you go for will depend on the type of jobs you need to handle.
 If you don’t have much space and would use a washer sparingly for easier jobs (patios, cars and garden furniture), the KHB 5 is expensive but does well.
 For larger areas of decking, or spaces where there’s tougher dirt to remove, a powered washer would make a better choice.